Anthony Finkelstein is the President of City, University of London and Professor of Software Systems Engineering.

 He is a Visiting Professor at Imperial College London, University of South Australia and formerly at the National Institute for Informatics, Tokyo, Japan.

-He is a professional Fellow of the Institution of Engineering & Technology (IET) and the British Computer Society (BCS) and has been active in both, serving on numerous Boards and Committees.
+He is a graduate in systems engineering holding a BEng, MSc and PhD, and is a professional Fellow of the Institution of Engineering & Technology (IET) and the British Computer Society (BCS) and has been active in both, serving on numerous Boards and Committees.
 He received the Oliver Lodge Medal of the IET for achievement in Information Technology.
 He has been recognised for his professional service by IFIP, IEEE and the ACM.
 He was a member of the winning team of the first Times Higher Education ‘Research Project of the Year’.
 He has served on numerous editorial boards including that of ACM TOSEM and IEEE TSE, and was founder editor of Automated Software Engineering.
 He also chaired and presented keynote talks at numerous international meetings.
 He was General Chair of the International Conference on Software Engineering.

 He has served twice on the Council (Governing Board) of the Engineering & Physical Sciences Research Council (EPSRC).
 He has served on the UK Research Excellence Framework (REF) panel for Computer Science and Informatics and prior to that the Research Assessment Exercise.
 He was a member of the Committee of Visitors for the US National Science Foundation.